Omaha Public Power District Visa Sponsorship Jobs USA

 At Omaha Public Power District, we're passionate about three things: power, the people who make it, and the people who rely on it.

 WE ARE: Where the Light Starts.
-OPPD is the 12th largest public power utility in the U.S., serving over 850,000 people across 5,000 square miles and 13 counties.
+OPPD is the 12th-largest public power utility in the U.S., serving over 850,000 people across 5,000 square miles and 13 counties.

-WE ARE COMMITTED TO: Each other and the people we serve.
+WE'RE COMMITTED TO: Each other and the people we serve.
 This commitment drives us.
 We're dedicated to providing our communities with affordable, reliable, and environmentally sensitive energy services today, tomorrow, and well into the future.

 OUR JOB: To provide power with a purpose.
 We have real impact - on people's lives, on the environment, and on the future of energy.
 We're always looking for bright, capable people who want an opportunity to lead from where you are - wherever you are - and know that your ideas will be heard.
-If you want to be a source of real, positive change for the community and the people who live in this region, then working for a company that is acknowledged for caring about these same things is likely a priority for you as well.
+If you want to be a source of real, positive change for the community and the people who live in this region, then working for a company acknowledged for caring about these same things is likely a priority for you as well.

 EOE: Protected Veterans/Disability